Marketing To Millennials: 10 Steps To Winning Younger Customers’ Trust

 #6 Go beyond classic paid ads

-Being used to spending lots of their time online, millennials are nearly immune to traditional advertisements.
+Millennials spend lots of their time online, which makes them nearly immune to traditional advertisements.
 If your store products are suitable for making shoutouts or launching giveaways, go for it!
 Partnering with influencers in your business niche, you will be able to create memorable, naturally-looking posts that don’t look like annoying direct ads – and therefore, are more likely to trigger the desired action.

 #7 Utilize memes

 If you regularly browse social media or follow pop culture accounts, you definitely know what a meme is.
 Defined as a humorous image, video, or text that is spread by social media users, memes are popular because of the relatable and funny message present.
 They represent a community of relatability, which is very crucial to millennials.

 Memes are a powerful marketing tactic if you can fit some into your brand voice and personality.
 And if you are successful, memes can boost engagement since people often share them on platforms such as Twitter and Instagram, helping you gain followers along the way.

 Whether you are preparing a Facebook post or making a draft for your in-store blog article, make sure the idea of your entry is clear immediately.
 As a rule, millennials tend to ‘scan’ the content they come across.
 So, creating a text, use shorter sentences and paragraphs, bulleted or numbered lists, and subheadings explaining the purpose of these text sections.
 And, with any type of content, go for high-quality infographics, GIFs, non-stock photos and other branded visuals that explain your idea quicker and better than words.